AdobeDocs/campaign-classic.en/help/delivery/using/delivery-troubleshooting.md

 * [Delivery dashboard](../../delivery/using/delivery-dashboard.md)
 * [Understanding delivery failures](../../delivery/using/understanding-delivery-failures.md)

-## Delivery dashboard synchronization {#delivery-dashboard-synchronization}

-From your delivery dashboard, you want to check the processed messages and delivery logs to be sure that your delivery was successfully sent.

-Some indicators or status can be incorrect or not up-to-date, this may be resolved with the following solutions:

-* If your delivery status is incorrect, check that all necessary approvals have been done for this delivery or that the **[!UICONTROL operationMgt]** and **[!UICONTROL deliveryMgt]** workflows are running without errors.
-This can also be due to the delivery using an affinity not configured on the sending instance.

-* If your delivery indicators are still at zero and if you are on a mid-sourcing configuration, check the **[!UICONTROL Mid-sourcing (delivery counters)]** technical workflow.
-Start it if its status is not **[!UICONTROL Started]**.
-You can then try to recompute the indicators by right-clicking the relevant delivery in the Adobe Campaign explorer and selecting **[!UICONTROL Actions]** > **[!UICONTROL Recompute delivery and tracking indicators]**.
-For more information on tracking indicators, refer to this [section](../../reporting/using/delivery-reports.md#tracking-indicators).

-* If your delivery counter does not match your delivery, try to recompute the indicators by right-clicking the relevant delivery in the Adobe Campaign explorer and selecting **[!UICONTROL Actions]** > **[!UICONTROL Recompute delivery and tracking indicators]** to resynchronize.
-For more information on tracking indicators, refer to this [section](../../reporting/using/delivery-reports.md#tracking-indicators).

-* If your delivery counter is not up-to-date for mid-sourcing deployments, check that the **[!UICONTROL Mid-Sourcing (Delivery counters)]** technical workflow is running.
-For more on this, refer to this [page](../../installation/using/mid-sourcing-deployment.md).

-You can also track your deliveries with different reports via the delivery dashboard.
-For more on this, refer to this [section](../../reporting/using/delivery-reports.md).

 ## Slow deliveries {#slow-deliveries}

 After clicking the **[!UICONTROL Send]** button, your delivery seems to take longer than usual.
 This may be caused by different elements: